-CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
-Monthly meetings with the members have been continuous since then to implement the recommendations outlined in the plan.
-Over the past meetings, the MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items, supported the City of Raleigh and the update of the 5310 Program Project Management Plan and updated the regional plan.
-Three Sub-committees - Administration, ADA and Community Transportation with lead and support agencies were created.
-Beginning February 7th, Human Service agencies and other stakeholders joined the Community Transportation sub-committee sharing information and furthering coordination.
-The Sub-committees are monthly work sessions held on the same day back to back, while the full group once monthly meetings began meeting quarterly on October 24^{th.} The committee continues its work on the short-term recommendations identified in the plan including transit provider ADA eligibility applications for potential unification, developing a potential regional methodology to address gaps in ADA service, reaching out to peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working with the various human services providers who attended the February and March meetings and determining universal definitions for ADA services.
-The April 3rd and the May 6th Sub-Committee meetings were cancelled due to the limited availability of members given the necessary pandemic response.
-CAMPO staff continued with the scheduled MCC work including mobility management research, ADA eligibility applications analysis and transfer point mapping.
+CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access/Wake County, JCATS, KARTS and HARTS.
+The MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items, supported the City of Raleigh and the 5310 Program Project Management Plan update and updated the regional plan.
+Three working Sub-committees - Administration, ADA and Community Transportation, meeting monthly, were created and beginning February 7th, Human Service agencies and other stakeholders joined the Community Transportation subcommittee sharing information and furthering coordination.
+The full MCC committee began meeting quarterly on October 24th.
+The committee members continue work on the recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a regional methodology to address gaps in ADA service, reaching out to peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working with the various human services providers, determining universal definitions and policies for ADA services.
+Given the state response to COVID-19, the April 3rd and the May 6th subCommittee meetings were cancelled, but CAMPO staff continued with some of the scheduled MCC work including mobility management research and ADA eligibility applications analysis.
 The April 23rd Full Quarterly meeting (virtual WebEx) was also cancelled due to continued COVID-19 efforts.
-Sub-committee meetings resumed on June 5th with the committee members sharing agencies CoVID-19 and civil unrest activities and occurrences, reviewing previous work which continues as listed above and outlining next tasks and the schedule for the next 6 months for each sub-committee.
-The members attended July meetings and continued work identifying and discussing policies that negatively affect regional riders.
-The next sub-committee meetings are scheduled for August 5th with the next quarterly meeting scheduled for July 23, 2020.
+All meetings are virtual until further notice.
+Sub-committee meetings resumed on June 5th with the committee members sharing agencies CoVID-19 and civil unrest activities and occurrences.
+We reviewed previous MCC work to complete the CPT-HST plan's recommendations and outlined the next tasks/deliverables and the schedule for the next 6 months for each sub-committee.
+The members attended July meetings and continued committee work focusing on collaborating to identify and discuss policies that negatively affect regional riders and mobility management work.
+The sub-committee chairs updated the full committee at the July 23rd quarterly meeting.

+Members of the CT committee are scheduled to conference with peer agency North Central Texas COG to learn about the COG's mobility management program.
+Next sub-committee meetings are scheduled for Friday, August 7th(changed from August 5th).
+The next quarterly meeting is to be held October 22nd.
 Information on the MCC including meeting schedule, agendas and meeting summaries are posted on the CAMPO website.
-Periodic updates to the TCC/TPAC and the CAMPO Executive board will be provided.
+Periodic updates to the TCC/TPAC and the CAMPO Executive Board will be provided with presentations anticipated to be at early fall meetings.
 (Staff Contact: Crystal Odum)